 - a.
 Title IV Aid Disbursed. - b.
 Institutional Charges: tuition, fees, etc. - c.
 Percentage of Title IV Aid Earned: the withdrawal date is the completed days divided by total days in the semester.
 Excluding scheduled breaks of five or more days and approved leave of absence. - d.
 Amount of Title IV Earned by Student: Multiply (a) by (c). - e.
-Amount of Title IV to be Disbursed or Returned:(a) minus (d). - f.
-Amount of Unearned Title IV Aid for Institution to Return: (b) multiplied by (1) 1 Equals Percentage of Unearned Title IV Aid: 100 percent minus (c) - g.
+Amount of Title IV to be Disbursed or Returned: (a) minus (d). - f.
+Amount of Unearned Title IV Aid for Institution to Return: (b) multiplied by (1) 1.
+Equals Percentage of Unearned Title IV Aid: - 1 Equals Percentage of Unearned Title IV Aid: 100 percent minus (c) - g.
 Initial amount of Unearned Title IV Aid Due from Student: (e) minus (f). - h.
 Title IV Aid for Student to Return: (f) minus (2) - 2 Equals Amount of Title IV Grant protection: (a) multiplied by 50 percent.